ChunkyMonkey11/NbaOutcomes/README.md

 Features of the Website

-Peltzers Picks Homepage:
+1. Peltzers Picks Homepage

 Acts as the entry point for the website.

 Welcomes users and introduces them to the site's purpose and content.

-About Page:
+2. About Page

 Designed to provide information about the website's development journey and the inspiration behind it.

-Predictions Page (Planned):
+3. Predictions Page (Planned)

 A placeholder for displaying statistical models, predictions, and analyses in the future.